Creating a Twin Birth Plan – When Should My Twins Arrive?

 Clinical Guidelines for Elective Birth Dates for your Twins

-The National Institute for Health and Care Excellence (NICE) provides clinical guidelines to the NHS in the UK about the management and care of multiple pregnancies.
-In NZ and Australia, we also follow the same guidelines.
+The National Institute for Health and Care Excellence (NICE) provides clinical guidelines to the NHS in the UK and provides a reference point to many countries around the world about the management and care of multiple pregnancies.

 Their clinical guidelines state: